Working with the AI Consultant

 - Bring your domain knowledge (you know your users and your business)

-- Let it bring methodological expertise (it knows how to structure studies)
+- Let it bring methodological expertise (it knows how to structure studies and design structured questions)

 - Meet in the middle through honest, iterative conversation

-When the conversation is done, you should have a research brief that you feel confident about — one that reflects your goals, speaks to your audience, and asks the right questions in the right way.
+When the conversation is done, you should have a research brief that you feel confident about — one that reflects your goals, speaks to your participants, and asks the right questions in the right way, with the right mix of open-ended exploration and structured data capture.

 Related Articles